JanOdijk/contextcorrect/README.md

 The module *bertje* sets up a dictionary *bertjememory*.
 It does so by reading the file *bertjememory.json* in the folder *data/memory*.
 If this file does not exist, *bertjememory* will initially be an empty dictionary.

-*bertjememory* is a Python dictionary with strinsg as keys and a list of BERTje results as values.
+*bertjememory* is a Python dictionary with strings as keys and a list of BERTje results as values.
 The list has maximally *topk* (see parameters) elements.
 Each BERTje result is  a dictionary with 4 items:

 * key = 'score': value represents the score BERTje assigns to this result (type: float).
 The list of results is sorted by this score from highest to lowest
 * key ='token': value is the BERTJe internal token identifier (type: int)